Events

 Where: Sauder Concert Hall

-The Goshen College Choirs will present their annual Fall Choral Concert in Sauder Concert Hall.
-Performing are the Goshen College Chamber Choir and Vox Profundi, directed by Scott Hochstetler, and Voices of the Earth, directed by H. Roz Woll.
+The Goshen College Choirs will present their first full concert of the 2025-26 academic year in Sauder Concert Hall.
+Performing are the Goshen College Chamber Choir and Voices of the Earth, directed by H. Roz Woll, and Vox Profundi, directed by Scott Hochstetler.

 Where: Sauder Concert Hall

-The Goshen College Symphony Orchestra, directed by Richard Brunson, will present its fall concert in Sauder Concert Hall.
+The Goshen College Symphony Orchestra, directed by Jimin Seo, will present their fall concert in Sauder Concert Hall.

 Treblefest Festival Choral Concert